gypsydave5/cv/README.md

 ### Skills
 * Ruby 2.1
-* HTML5, ERB and Haml
+* HTML5, ERB, Haml, EJS and Jade
 * CSS3 and Sass
 * JavaScript and CoffeeScript
 * jQuery with Ajax techniques